Madd0g/logseq-utils/README.md

   * or to a subreddit (even with parameters!) - `https://www.reddit.com/r/<subreddit>/top/?sort=top&t=week`
 * hit escape
 * click "fetch thread button"
+* [optional] since this is a 2-step process (only after clicking "fetch" the thread is embedded), this means you can put the result of the 1st step (after inserting the link) into another template

 Create this template in one of your pages (recommended: separate `templates.md` file)